 The RipStik Air is not significantly different from other RipStik waveboards.
 The typical features, urethane wheels, ABEC-5 bearings and strong built, are all present in the RipStik Air.
 However, its self-centering caster board is what makes it stand-out from the rest of the waveboards when it comes to friendliness to beginners.
 Having tested these boards without any prior experience in caster or skate boarding, I honestly felt that my caster boarding struggle was lessened with this board’s self-centering caster board.
 The caster board is made in one piece, a special design which makes balancing and twisting way easier.
 The balancing aid that its design offers definitely makes it an editor’s choice – worthy caster board.
 It definitely deserves a medal for being kind to sloppy beginners.

 The RipStik G is entirely designed for pros that are into performing tricks.
 It’s grind-ready, thanks to its topnotch aluminium G-tube which allows you to grind with ease on any rail or pavement.
-The aircraft grade G-tube combined with the default features of a typical RipStik caster board is a perfect recipe for performing tricks and navigating through obstacles at an absolute precision.
+The aircraft grade G-tube combined with the default features of a typical RipStik caster board is a good recipe for performing tricks and navigating through obstacles at an absolute precision.
 It’s definitely amazing how a single feature can make such a big difference on what a caster board can or can’t do.
 For the RipStik G, it’s the G-tube that makes it stand out from all the other waveboards intended for pros.

 Coming from the same reputable manufacturing company, there’s no doubt that both the Razor Ripstik G and the Razor Ripstik Air are of high-quality built and design.
 They both have polyurethane wheels and ABEC-5 bearings so the movements from both ripstiks are guaranteed to be smooth and swift.
 However, several differences are quite noticeable.
 For starters, the Razor Ripstik Air is incredibly lighter than the Razor Ripstik G, with a difference of about 3 pounds.
 Both also have different casters: Air’s caster is a self-centering one while Ripstik G’s caster is the signature concave deck design of the classic Ripstik.
 The highlight feature of the Ripstik G, which is the aircraft grade aluminium G-tube, is obviously absent in the Ripstik Air.
 Moreover, the Ripstik G is specifically designed for skaters who love to grind in rails and pavements.